Robotic Sorting Systems: Robot Management and Layout Design Optimization

-Figure \ref{fig:validation3} shows the trend of the system throughput as a function of the number of activated workstations when $n_h=n_v=20$.
-The trend demonstrates a clear marginal effect of the number of activated loading stations: when the system is operating at the maximum capacity, there is a certain degree of resource waste.
-Figure \ref{fig:validation4} shows the relative error between formula and simulation results for five cases, which remains within $\pm 15\%$.
-Figure \ref{fig:load} depicts the average traffic flow distribution during a stable operation of the system in simulation with the maximum number of workers.
+Figure~\ref{fig:validation3} shows the trend of the system throughput as a function of the number of activated loading stations when $n_h=n_v=20$.
+The trend demonstrates a clear marginal effect of the number of activated loading stations: when the system is operating near its maximum capacity, there is a certain degree of resource waste.
+Figure~\ref{fig:validation4} shows the relative error between the formula and the simulation results for five cases, which remains within $\pm 15\%$.
+Figure~\ref{fig:load} depicts the average traffic flow distribution during stable operation of the system in simulations with the maximum number of workers.
 The darker the color of the aisle segments, the higher the traffic load.
-We notice that the corner loading stations have almost no incoming or outgoing traffic flow.
-This indicates that Algorithm \ref{alg3.0}, in practical execution, cannot effectively balance the distribution of robots in the loading stations in the extreme situation.
-Consequently, it incurs a certain efficiency loss, resulting in a decrease in the throughput, as demonstrated in Proposition 1.
+We observe that the corner loading stations have almost no incoming or outgoing traffic flow.
+This indicates that Algorithm~\ref{alg3.0}, in practical execution, cannot effectively balance the distribution of robots over loading stations in this extreme situation.